-Submit completed boring logs collected in accordance the Soil Test Section above, along with pole loading diagrams to the Design-Build Team's pole fabricator to assist in the pole and foundation design.
+Submit completed boring logs collected in accordance with sub-section (1) Soil Test above along with pole loading diagrams to the Design-Build Team-selected pole fabricator to assist in the pole and foundation design.

 If one of the following occurs, the Standard Foundations Chart shown on the plans developed by the Design-Build Team may not be used and a non-standard foundation may be required.
 In such case, contact the Engineer.